| Title: | Representation of DET Curve with Confidence Intervals |

 names |

-A character vector that will be used to set the names of the DET Curves.
-It will also appear on the graphic legend when is plotted. |
+A character vector that will be used to set the names of the DET curves.
+They will also appear in the plot legend. |

 conf |

-If present, it represents the confidence level of the CI of the DET Curve, within [0,1].
-Default: The CI will not be computed. |
+If present, the confidence level for the DET curve CI, within [0,1].
+Default: the CI is not computed. |

 positive |

-A string with the name of the 'positive' level which is setting as reference level of 'response'. |
+A string with the name of the 'positive' level used as the reference level of 'response'.
+If left as the default empty string, the second factor level of 'response' is used. |

 parallel |

-If TRUE, the bootstrap method to calculated the CI is processed in parallel, using the backend provided by |
+If TRUE, the bootstrap method used to calculate the CI is processed in parallel, using the backend provided by |

 ncores |